jtc27/CV/README.md

 ![alt text](https://github.com/jtc27/CV/blob/master/profile.jpg?)

-**CV Updated on 4th January, 2022.
-Happy New Year!**

-**Who am I?** Hi I'm Jacob, an American who arrived in the UK in Sept 2021 to study programming at Makers Academy.
+**Who am I?** Hi I'm Jacob, an American who arrived in the UK in Sept 2021.
+I am seeking to be a Full Stack Junior Developer.
+Formerly I was a teacher.

-**What did I do before coding?** I was a teacher for many years.
-From 2015-2021 I taught in South Korea.
-My subjects included ESL, Maths and Science.
-I taught multiple age groups.
+**What did I do before coding?** I was in education for many years.
+From 2015-2021 I lived in South Korea.
+During this time I taught English, Maths and Science.
+I worked with multiple age groups.
 My most recent job was Professor of English at Joongbu University in Seoul, a post I held for two and a half years.

 **Why did I decide to do coding?** At the start of 2021 I thought about a career change and got into coding through online resources.
-I enjoyed it and envisioned myself doing it, which led me to study at Makers.
+I enjoyed it and envisioned myself doing it, which led me to study at Makers Academy.
+This is a 16 week software development bootcamp.

 [Projects](#projects) | [Work Experiences](#work-experiences) | [Tech Stack](#tech-stack) | [Skills](#Skills) |  [Education](#education)